bliemli/home-assistant-config/README.md

 Another possibility is to automatically switch the source of the amplifier to 'Phono' if the turntable is using energy.

+### Switches based on input_select

+Sometimes switches on the frontend are more appropriate, prettier or whatever than a dropdown list.
+The template switches defined in switches.yaml are based on an input_select component and make it possible to do a single selection switches group.
+So the same logic applies as for a dropdown list with one element active at all times, implemented as switches.

 ## Screenshots

 ![Screenshot 1](images/ha01.png)